-To be entitled to vote at any meeting of holders of the Bonds, a person shall be a holder of Outstanding Bonds or a person duly appointed by an instrument in writing as proxy for such a holder.
-The persons entitled to vote a majority in principal amount of the Outstanding Bonds shall constitute a quorum.
+To be entitled to vote at any meeting of holders of a Series of the Bonds, a person shall be a holder of such Series of Outstanding Bonds or a person duly appointed by an instrument in writing as proxy for such a holder.
+The persons entitled to vote a majority in principal amount of such Series of the Outstanding Bonds shall constitute a quorum.
 In the absence of a quorum within two hours of the time fixed for any such meeting, the meeting shall be adjourned for a period of not less than 10 days as determined by the chairman of the meeting.
 In the absence of a quorum at any such adjourned meeting, such adjourned meeting shall be further adjourned for a period of not less than 10 additional days as determined by the chairman of the meeting.
 Notice of the reconvening of any adjourned meeting shall be given as provided above except that such notice need be published only once, but must be given not less than five days prior to the date on which the meeting is scheduled to be reconvened.
-Subject to the foregoing, at the reconvening of any meeting further adjourned for lack of a quorum, the persons entitled to vote 35% in aggregate principal amount of the Bonds at the time outstanding shall constitute a quorum for the taking of any action set forth in the notice of the original meeting.
-Notice of the reconvening of an adjourned meeting shall state expressly the percentage of the aggregate principal amount of the outstanding Bonds which shall constitute a quorum.
-Any Bondholder who has executed an instrument in writing appointing a person as proxy shall be deemed to be present for the purposes of determining a quorum and be deemed to have voted; provided that such Bondholder shall be considered as present or voting only with respect to the matters covered by such instrument in writing (which may include authorization to vote on any other matters as may come before the meeting).
+Subject to the foregoing, at the reconvening of any meeting further adjourned for lack of a quorum, the persons entitled to vote 35% in aggregate principal amount of such Series of the Bonds at the time outstanding shall constitute a quorum for the taking of any action set forth in the notice of the original meeting.
+Notice of the reconvening of an adjourned meeting shall state expressly the percentage of the aggregate principal amount of such Series of the outstanding Bonds which shall constitute a quorum.
+Any holder of Bonds of such Series who has executed an instrument in writing appointing a person as proxy shall be deemed to be present for the purposes of determining a quorum and be deemed to have voted; provided that such Bondholder shall be considered as present or voting only with respect to the matters covered by such instrument in writing (which may include authorization to vote on any other matters as may come before the meeting).

-The Fiscal Agent may make such reasonable and customary regulations consistent with the Fiscal Agency Agreement as it shall deem advisable for any meeting of holders of Bonds with respect to the proof of the holding of the Bonds, the adjournment and chairmanship of such meeting, the appointment and duties of inspectors of votes, the submission and examination of proxies, certificates and other evidence of the right to vote, and such other matters concerning the conduct of the meeting as it shall deem appropriate.
+The Fiscal Agent may make such reasonable and customary regulations consistent with the Fiscal Agency Agreement as it shall deem advisable for any meeting of holders of a Series of Bonds with respect to the proof of the holding of such Series of the Bonds, the adjournment and chairmanship of such meeting, the appointment and duties of inspectors of votes, the submission and examination of proxies, certificates and other evidence of the right to vote, and such other matters concerning the conduct of the meeting as it shall deem appropriate.